maccody/KanaChordPlus/software/dictionaries/README.md

 - kunyomi.h - Data structures forming the dictionary of kunyomi (Japanese) readings for Kanji.
 - nanori.h - Data structures forming the dictionary of nanori (name) readings for Kanji.
 - dictionary.h - Data structures forming the dictionary of common Japanese words containing Kanji.

+A fairly high-level flow of the Python script is as follows:
+- Import supporting libraries (lines 1 - 4) and define helper functions:
+  - Perform iteration on lambda function to combine contiguous 16-bit Unicode values into ranges (lines 6 - 9).
+  - Convert a byte value into bits (lines 11 - 16).
+  - Reverse the bit order of a value (lines 18 - 24).
+  - Recursively print out a balanced BST to an opened file (lines 26 - 68).
+- Define a list of common Kanji found in some Kanji lists (lines 70 - 83).
+- Load in the Novel 5K and KANJIDICT 2 dictionaries (lines 85 - 94).
+- Initialize the first data frame (df1) to hold Kanji data (line 98).
+- Iterate on the KANJIDICT 2 'character' element and perform the following (line 100):
+  - Extract from the character element the Kanji Unicode, Kanji character, and frequency ranking, assigning a frequency rank if one is not present (lines 101 - 113).
+  - Search for the Kanji character in the Novel 5K dictionary, extracting its rank if present, or assigning one if that Kanji is not present (lines 115 - 133).
+  - Construct lists of meanings, onyomi, kunyomi, and nanori associated with the Kanji character (lines 135 - 159).
+  - Further processing is skipped for this Kanji if there are no readings found (lines 161 - 164).
+  - Add a new row to dataframe df1 using the information collected for the Kanji (lines 166 - 169).
+- Create a subset of dataframe df1 with only those rows with Novel 5K rank less than 10000.
+Create two sort on the subset: one on the Nover 5K rank in ascending order, the other on the Unicode value (line 174 - 187).
+- Create a list of Kanji Unicode values, with contiguous Unicodes combined into ranges.
+Then write some special Unicode characters, the Kana Unicode character ranges, and the Kanji list out to the text file, kana_kanji_subset.txt (lines 188 - 212).
+- Write all of the Kanji meanings as C character strings into a C header file, kanji_ms.h.
+The naming of each string conincides with the associated Kanji's Unicode number.
+An ordered list of Kanji Unicodes and their Novel 5K ranks is also created (lines 214 - 229).
+- Write the collected Kanji data to a C header file, kanji_md.h.
+Use the ordered list to to assure that the Kanji metadata structures are named according to the associated Kanji's Unicode (lines 231 - 263).
+- Create dataframes for the Onyomi, Kunyomi, and Nanori cross-references (line 265 - 272).
+- Interating on each row of dataframe df1 perform the following (line 275):
+  - For each Onyomi in the row (line 277):
+    - Determine whether it is a suffix or not (lines 278 - 283).
+    - Determine whether the Onyomi is already in a row of the Onyomi data frame, appeding the new data if it is, or adding a new row if it is not present (lines 289 - 305).
+  - For each Kunyomi in the row (line 308):
+    - Determine whether it is a prefix, suffix, or neither (lines 309 - 316).
+    - Isolate Okurigana if present (lines 318 - 325).
+    - Determine whether the Kunyomi is already in a row of the Kunyomi data frame, appeding the new data if it is, or adding a new row if it is not present (lines 327 - 371).
+  - For each Nanori in the row (line 374):
+    - Isolate Okurigana if present (lines 377 - 383).
+    - Determine whether the Nanori is already in a row of the Nanori data frame, appeding the new data if it is, or adding a new row if it is not present (lines 385 - 402).
+- For each row in the Onyomi dataframe (df2), sort the Kanji for each reading by its freq list in ascending order.
+Then sort the dataframe by the reading value in ascending order (lines 405 - 412).
+-

 Describe each data file in this directory, its source, and any modifications made to simplify processing.